 In addition to subdividing and assembling land, there are many different reasons to plat property.
 These reasons can include but are not limited to the dedication of roads/right-of-ways, ensuring a property has access to a public right-of-way, vacation and creation of easements, dedication of parkland or other public uses, ensuring compliance with current zoning standards, and etcetera.

 Below is a list of links to various subdivision plats by land use category.
 If you do not see the plat you are looking for check the Pending Plats category.
 These are plats that are waiting on Subdivision ID's from Rockwall County.
-Should you have any questions or require additional assistance, please contact Planning and Zoning Department staff at (972) 771-7745, email us at firstname.lastname@example.org, or use the Contact Us form on this website.
+Should you have any questions or require additional assistance, please contact Planning and Zoning Department staff at (972) 771-7745, email us at email@example.com, or use the Contact Us form on this website.